A non-dependant deduction means that your housing benefit can be reduced if an adult friend or family member lives with you.

 It's assumed that most adults living with you should contribute towards the rent.

-Your housing benefit is reduced by a set amount based on the income of the non-dependant.
+Your housing benefit is reduced by a set amount based on the non-dependant's weekly income before tax, also known as gross income.
 This applies whether that person is contributing to the rent or not.

 Who counts as a non-dependant